SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

          b = temporaryA
       }

+..
+This could be done in one line using a tuple pattern: (a, b) = (b, a) That's probably not as approachable here, and the novel syntax to avoid an explicit placeholder variable might distract from the discussion of generics.

 The body of the ``swapTwoValues(_:_:)`` function is identical to the body of the ``swapTwoInts(_:_:)`` function.
 However, the first line of ``swapTwoValues(_:_:)``